RubenSandwich/EdibleEms/_posts/2017-12-11-turkey-sage-stuffed-portabellos.md

 <br>

-I believe sage is a spectacular spice that is often forgotten and underappreciated.
+Sage is a spectacular spice that is often forgotten and underappreciated.
 It has a bit of a unique flavor so it cannot simply be added to any dish, but it goes perfectly in in this recipe and makes for a much nicer presentation.
 What I love about ground meat is that it is so versatile – see print in Italics for suggestions of how to make this recipe stretch for two meals.